The ‘AMP Up Your Digital Marketing’ Podcast Presents:

-So, for this survey we had over 400 respondents which gave us a reasonable field of response.
+So, for this survey, we had over 400 respondents which gave us a reasonable field of the response.
 I think half of them were B2B, around half B2B, half B2C, 54% were B2B and 29%, sorry, were B2C.
-So, yeah, it gave us a good field of response for what's happening in the actual industry and what people are actually seeing.
+So, yeah, it gave us a good field of the response for what's happening in the actual industry and what people are actually seeing.

 Glenn: And for those folks who may not be aware of Social Media Today's audience, can you kind of describe who that would be?
-So, what would the – beyond the kind of B2B, B2C, are they marketers, are they specifically digital marketers, are they social media, how do you break that down?
+So, what would the – beyond the kind of B2B, B2C, are the marketers, are they specifically digital marketers, are the social media, how do you break that down?

 Glenn: And we're going to have a link to this report in the information of this podcast, so however you're consuming the podcast, you can look there or you can come to gaggleamp.com and just go to our podcast section and you can find this.
 But anything really come for you that surprised you whether that maybe you weren't expecting in the data?

 Glenn: Yeah.
 I think what really – what jumped out at me was actually the second thing in the report that talked about the maturity level.
-That one surprised me a little bit, because it's – when you start talking about the program itself, it becomes readily apparent that even people who are running programs they are still young in their – at least from the practitioner's point-of-view.
+That one surprised me a little bit because it's – when you start talking about the program itself, it becomes readily apparent that even people who are running programs are still young in there – at least from the practitioner's point of view.

 Glenn: And for those people who are starting to head down the path, what did you find in terms of some of the opportunities or the ROI that they might expect?